Phonograph record: Stereophonic sound

 A stereophonic phonograph provides two channels of audio, one left and one right.
 This is achieved by adding another vertical dimension of movement to the needle in addition to the horizontal one.
 As a result, the needle now moves not only left and right, but also up and down.
 But since those two dimensions do not have the same sensitivity to vibration, the difference needs to be evened out by having each channel take half its information from each direction by turning the channels 45 degrees from horizontal.

 As a result of the 45-degree turn and some vector addition, it can be demonstrated that out of the new horizontal and vertical directions, one would represent the sum of the two channels, and the other representing the difference.
 Record makers decide to pick the directions such that the traditional horizontal direction codes for the sum.
 As a result, an ordinary mono disk is decoded correctly as "no difference between channels", and an ordinary mono player would simply play the sum of a stereophonic record without too much loss of information.

 In 1957 the first commercial stereo two-channel records were issued first by Audio Fidelity followed by a translucent blue vinyl on Bel Canto Records, the first of which was a multi-colored-vinyl sampler featuring A Stereo Tour of Los Angeles narrated by Jack Wagner on one side, and a collection of tracks from various Bel Canto albums on the back.

 Noise reduction systems

 A similar scheme aiming at the high-end audiophile market, and achieving a noise reduction of about 20 to 25 dB(A), was the Telefunken/Nakamichi High-Com II noise reduction system being adapted to vinyl in 1979.
 A decoder was commercially available but only one demo record is known to have been produced in this format.

+Other noise-reduction systems for vinyl records were dbx and CX.